henriquetruta/hybrid-k8s-federation/README.md

 kubectl get cm -n  kube-system ingress-uid -o yaml > ingress_uid_cm.yaml
 ```

 This file should look like the one available in this repo.
-After you generate it, copy the `ingress_uid_cm.yaml` file and, at your new local cluster, do:
+After you generate it, copy the `ingress_uid_cm.yaml` to your new local cluster and create this resource there:

 ```bash
 kubectl create -f ingress_uid_cm.yaml